kfjml/Skyrmion-U-Net-Hands-On-Session/README.md

 Normally, when creating a new conda environment, pip is installed automatically.
 For confirmation, you can check this when the Skyrmion UNet environment is activated, with e.g. `which pip`.
 In case it is not installed, execute `conda install pip==23.3.1` for installation of pip.

 First, pip packages are installed.
 Among these, `tensorflow` is the package used for machine learning and neural networks, and the `albumentations` package is used for data augmentation during training.
 The `matplotlib` package is used for plotting data, especially for MOKE images and their predictions with the Skyrmion U-Net.
 Furthermore, the `pandas` package is used for data saving, analysis, and editing.
-Lastly, the `chardet` package, which is a Universal Character Encoding Detector, is needed for the proper functioning of the Jupyter Notebook, which will be installed in the next step.
+The `chardet` package, which is a Universal Character Encoding Detector, is needed for the proper functioning of the Jupyter Notebook, which will be installed in the next step.
+Furthermore, `ipympl` and `ipywidgets` are used for interactive Jupyter notebooks, `opencv-python-headless` for the analysis of image data, and `wget` for downloading an additional dataset for training.

 Depending on whether you want to run the Skyrmion U-Net on the CPU or GPU of your machine where you're installing it, execute **only one** of the following commands.
 If you choose to install using GPU, you must also have a GPU available on your machine.
 (Alternatively, after completing the setup of one environment, you can install a second environment where you then use the other command, thus having two environments: one with the CPU version and one with the GPU version.)